catppuccin/insomnia/README.md

 1. In Insomnia, go to _Application_ and select _Preferences_
 2. Click on _Plugins_
-3. Paste `insomnia-plugin-theme-catppuccin` into the package name field
+3. Paste `insomnia-plugin-catppuccin` into the package name field
 4. Click on _Install Plugin_

 #### Activating theme

 1. Go to _Application_ and select _Preferences_
 2. Click on _Themes_
-3. Select **Catppuccin** to apply the theme
+3. Select any **Catppuccin** color scheme to apply the theme

 ## 💝 Thanks to